 He became the UK Director of a charity supporting Chain Foundation, Uganda, for which he was made a Canon of All Saints Archiepiscopal Cathedral in Kampala.

 He moved to South Africa for twelve years and was involved in a range of charities involving his passions for animal welfare, and making music, as well as the needs of all marginalized, poor, needy and forgotten people.

 He began his singing career at an early age, starting out in youth choirs while at school, growing up in St. Albans in England.
 He quickly moved on to performing as a tenor soloist with the St. Albans and District Youth Choir, later developing a wider semiprofessional métier as a tenor soloist.
 He received sing training for a number of years from the celebrated contralto, Kathleen Joyce, renowned for her international lieder performances.

 While musical composition, writing poetry, and performing remain a passion for Brian, he has dedicated much of his energy to furthering the cause of care, concern and practical encouragement to those in need of recognition and support.
 He continues utterly committed to his priestly vocation with especial interest in pastoral care and love of the riches and beauty of liturgy.

 He is excited to take up the Chaplain’s position at St. Mary's Chapel where, he says, he feels he has found a radiant and lovely Christian fellowship.
-He currently lives in Wierden in the Netherlands.
+He currently lives in the Netherlands.